5 FOODS THAT ARE GREAT FOR YOUR SKIN

 The Crayola-colored orange in sweet potatoes comes from beta-carotene, an antioxidant that converts to vitamin A in your body and switches on DNA that’s in charge of producing new skin cells and shedding old ones.
 A regular influx of new cells keeps the surface of your skin smooth, fresh-looking and resistant to irritants and damage.

 In addition to consuming these foods that are extremely beneficial to your skin, you should avoid certain foods that trigger bad skin reactions.
-Such ingredients include sugar, white flour, saturated fats and fried foods, which are especially bad for the skin, since they can trap oil and bacteria beneath the skin, causing acne and other skin ailments.
-Consuming the right foods and avoiding the wrong ones can reveal beautiful, youthful-looking skin
+Such ingredients include sugar, white flour, vegetable oils and fried foods, which are especially bad for the skin, since they can trap oil and bacteria beneath the skin, causing acne and other skin ailments.
+Consuming the right foods and avoiding the wrong ones can reveal beautiful, youthful-looking skin.